Social Services & Healthcare

 - Support the safeguarding of individual

-All applicants will be required to attend an interview and also to be eligible for PVG Scheme membership
+All applicants will be required to attend an interview and be eligible for PVG Scheme membership.

 What you need to know